BCDigSchol/DSIncubator/1_Data/project-critique.md

 What kind of data are they using?

+How might they have cleaned or prepared the data?

 What kind of methods or tools are being applied?

 Are there any limitations to the data and/or methods chosen?